 Many regions in the United States have excessive levels of ammonia in their drinking water sources (e.g., ground and surface waters) as a result of naturally occurring processes, agricultural and urban runoff, concentrated animal feeding operations, municipal wastewater treatment plants and other sources.

-Ammonia is not regulated by the USEPA as a contaminant.
-Based on a2003 WHO assessment, ammonia levels in groundwater are typically below 0.2 mg/L, and does not pose a direct health concern at levels expected in drinking water; however, it may pose a concern when nitrification of significant levels of ammonia from the source water occurs in the drinking water distribution system.
-Specifically, this nitrification, which is the conversion of the ammonia to nitrite and nitrate by bacteria, leads to water quality issues, such as potential corrosion problems, oxidant demand, taste and odor complaints, and elevated nitrite levels
+Ammonia is not regulated by the U.S. Environmental Protection Agency (EPA) as a contaminant.
+Based on a 2003 World Health Organization (WHO) assessment, ammonia levels in groundwater are typically below 0.2 mg/L and do not pose a direct concern to health at levels expected in drinking water.
+However, it may pose a concern when nitrification of significant levels of ammonia from the source water occurs in the drinking water distribution system.
+Specifically, this nitrification—which is the conversion of ammonia to nitrite and nitrate by bacteria—leads to water quality issues, such as potential corrosion problems, oxidant demand, taste and odor complaints, and elevated nitrite levels.

-NoMonia is a treatment approach to reduce source water ammonia.
+Treatment options are available for this contaminant; NoMonia is one such treatment approach to reduce source water ammonia.
 The process relies on bacteria to convert ammonia to nitrate.
 As a result, a more biologically stable water is produced, nitrification in the distribution system is not an issue, and free chlorine residual is easily achieved.

-We want to lower the harmful levels of ammonia that can occur in municipal water treatment systems and be drinkingwater systems.
-If your water has high levels of ammonia, click here to contact us or fill out a site profile form and we’ll start working on a customized solution for you.
+Lower the harmful levels of ammonia that can occur in municipal water treatment systems and drinking water systems.
+If your water has high levels of this contaminant, contact us or fill out a site profile form and we’ll start working on a customized solution for you.